 Founded in October, 2015, the Mass Green Network is a peer-to-peer collective linking grassroots activists and local groups across Massachusetts.
 Our mission is to protect the earth, its resources, and its inhabitants by connecting community groups, fostering grassroots civic capacity, catalyzing volunteer activism, and bridging demographic divides.
-We have over 380 active members to date, with over 1200 affiliates, from every corner of the state, and an extraordinary record of achievement.
-In 2016, we were responsible for passing almost 40 bylaws, ordinances, and regulations to reduce plastic waste.
-And there's more to come.
+We have over 400 active members to date, with over 1200 affiliates, from every corner of the state, and an extraordinary record of achievement.
+Since October 2015, we have passed more than 60 bylaws, ordinances, and regulations to reduce plastic waste.
+And there's much more to come!

 Through this website, we offer resources for reducing plastic bags and polystyrene.
 Soon we hope to have resources for other issues such as pesticides and bottled water.
 We have a lively listserv for discussing local approaches to global problems.Our partnerships with other nonprofits help mobilize voters.
 And we host conferences to promote emerging innovations and best practices.

 Here are our principles.